vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ![UI Plugins List](/ui-select-plugin.png)

 Click on your application name, go to the Plugins tab (it has a puzzle icon) and then click the `Add new plugin` button on the top right.
-In the new view you will see a list of Vue CLI plugins accessible via npm.
+In the new view, you will see a list of Vue CLI plugins accessible via npm.
 There is also a `Browse local plugin` button on the bottom of the page:

 ![Browse local plugins](/ui-browse-local-plugin.png)

-After you click it, you can easily search for you plugin and add it to the project.
-After this you will be able to see it in plugins list and apply all changes done to the plugin via simply clicking on `Refresh` icon:
+After you click it, you can easily search for your plugin and add it to the project.
+After this you will be able to see it in the plugins list and apply all changes done to the plugin via simply clicking on `Refresh` icon:

 ![Refresh plugin](/ui-plugin-refresh.png)

 ## UI Integration

 Vue CLI has a great UI tool which allows user to scaffold and manage a project with a nice graphical interface.
-The Vue CLI plugin can be integrated to this interface.
+The Vue CLI plugin can be integrated into this interface.
 UI provides an additional functionality to CLI plugins:

 - you can run npm tasks, including plugin-specific ones, directly from the UI;
 - you can display custom configurations for your plugin.
 For example, [vue-cli-plugin-apollo](https://github.com/Akryum/vue-cli-plugin-apollo) provides the following configuration screen for Apollo server: